p4ulb/nvim/README.md

 This repo is based off the work off https://github.com/tonybanters' nvim repository.

- He also made a really good guide on this repo which ca be found at: https://www.youtube.com/watch?v=46z_h4bNzjk&t=577s Make sure you give him follow.
+ He also made a really good guide on this repo which ca be found at: https://www.youtube.com/watch?v=46z_h4bNzjk&t=577s Make sure you give him follow/star/subscribe.